 The IDE-R function is an IDE Redirection interface that provides client connection to management console ATA/ATAPI devices.
-When booting from IDE-R, the IDE-R interface will send the client's ATA/ATAPI command to the management console.
-The management console will then provide a response command back to the client.
-A remote machine can setup a diagnostic SW or OS installation image and direct the client to boot from IDE-R. The IDE-R interface is the same as the IDE interface and is compliant with ATA/ATAPI-6 specifications.
+When booting from IDE-R, the IDE-R interface sends the client's ATA/ATAPI command to the management console.
+The management console then provides a response command back to the client.
+A remote machine can set up a diagnostic SW or OS installation image and direct the client to boot from IDE-R. The IDE-R interface is the same as the IDE interface and is compliant with ATA/ATAPI-6 specifications.
 IDE-R does not conflict with the usage of PXE boot.
-The system can support both interfaces and continue to boot from the PXE as with any other boot devices.
+The system supports both interfaces and continues to boot from the PXE as with any other boot devices.
 However, during management boot session the Intel[®] AMT solution will use IDE-R when remote boot is required.
-The devices attached to the IDER channel are only visible to software during management boot session the IDE-R channel does not appear as a present device.
+The devices attached to the IDER channel are only visible to software during management boot session.
+During normal boot session the IDE-R channel does not appear as a present device.